eR-Biostat/Courses/Linear Models/README.md

 * Transformations
 * Model diagnostic

+Homework assignments and an example of an exam is available as well.

 The course was developed by Legesse Kassa Debusho, UNISA, South Africa and Ziv Shkedy, Hasselt University, Belgium.